 Now that your post has been optimized for basic on-page SEO best practices, it’s time to make any necessary revisions.

-If you don’t have anyone that you feel comfortable showing your content to, try reading it slowly from the perspective of a third party who knows nothing about the subject matter.
+If you don’t have anyone that you feel comfortable showing your content, try reading it slowly from the perspective of a third party who knows nothing about the subject matter.

 If anything seems confusing or if you feel like you didn’t cover key parts of the subject, now is the time to make the proper changes.